 ERP Selection Land Mines

-Top-ten things to avoid in selecting and negotiating access to new ERP
+Top-ten things to know in selecting and arranging cost and terms to access new ERP

-The following ten items are typical ERP selection project weaknesses that stand in the way of effectively selecting and arranging effective access to ERP.
-Many of these items will have further negative effects during and after the implementation.
-A few comments, in the list below, counter conventional thinking, so feel free to call us to discuss further.
-All of these points can be easily defended based on the experience of over 900 ERP selection projects.
-Download PDF version of top-ten land mines.
+The following ten items are typical ERP selection project weaknesses that stand in the way of effectively selecting and arranging favorable cost and terms to access ERP.
+Many of these items will have further negative effects during and after the implementation of new ERP.
+A few comments in the list below counter conventional thinking, so feel free to call us to discuss further.
+All of these points can be easily defended based on the experience of over 1000 client ERP projects since 1996.

 ERP projects are about improving efficiency of business processes and competitiveness.
-Therefore operationally focused executives and team members must own the project to more rapidly and fully reach top-level success.
-Such activities should never be considered IT projects.
+These projects are also complex and in turn have many areas which can be negatively impacted.
+Therefore, operationally focused executives and team members must firmly own and lead the project to more rapidly and fully reach toward top-level success.
+Such projects should never be considered IT projects as the apparent topical focus.

-There are incredible productivity potential held in ERP solutions that have modern tools for configuring the application and developing custom workflows and metrics.
-If these capabilities are not understood and valued, they will not likely be properly visible in selection and/or implementation planning.
-The result will be ERP implemented well short of its potential.
-(Note that about 85% of ERP packages still offered today are not modernized relative to the leaders.)
+There is incredible productivity potential held in ERP solutions that have modern tools for configuring the application and developing custom workflows and metrics.
+If these capabilities are not understood and valued, they will not likely be properly visible in selection and not well used during the implementation.
+The result will likely be ERP implemented well short of its potential.

-3. ERP Long list is influenced by inaccurate and biased input
+4. Long list of ERP candidates is influenced by inaccurate and biased input

-Simply stated—most advice and inputs, which drives ERP solution long lists, is not good.
+Simply stated— most advice and input which drive ERP candidate long lists are not beneficial to making quality selection decisions, and in fact can often be detrimental.
 Professional advisor's opinions are often incomplete or biased.
-Web-based lists are almost always seriously inaccurate and some sell visitor's names to software vendors.
-If a buyer's long list is not known to be concretely defensible, then this introduces uncertainty that will compound throughout the ERP project.
+Web-based lists are almost always seriously inaccurate and some sites sell visitor's names to software vendors.
+If a buyer's long list is not known to be concretely defensible, then this introduces uncertainty that will compound throughout the ERP selection and implementation project.

-The business processes that ERP should support (ERP process footprint) are largely dependent on the selecting company's size, industry, and process complexity.
-And to a lesser degree, the breadth of functional options from the long list ERP vendors.
-If the ERP process footprint is not effectively established, various levels of error are introduced into the selection process and can result in wrong modules or components being purchased, and even the wrong ERP being chosen.
+The business processes that ERP should support are largely dependent on the selecting company's size, industry, process complexity, and legitimate business process functionality domain of the ERP reviewed.
+The legitimate ERP domain or boundary is based on these three factors.
+If this boundary is not effectively established, various levels of error are introduced into the selection process and can result in wrong modules or components being purchased, and even the wrong ERP being chosen.

-5. Using the wrong functional criteria to reduce the ERP long list
+6. Using the wrong functional requirements to reduce the ERP long list

-The correct business process functional criteria should have the attributes of high-value and not be routine ERP functionality.
-Using long lists of general functional requirements is actually counterproductive (see our white paper on this topic).
+Appropriate functional screening criteria should have the key attributes of high-value and not be routine ERP functionality that is within ERP scope.
+Using external information about broad functional capabilities is actually counter-productive to an orderly selection process (see our white paper on this topic).

 7. Paying too much to access ERP

-Routinely companies pay about double what they should for initial ERP licenses or ERP subscriptions.
-Paying too much for ongoing costs is also a problem, especially with ERP subscription costs.
-There are ways to have all competitive ERP vendors significantly meet the same buyer-centric target license cost and terms—regardless of what the sales people say is possible.
+Companies routinely pay about double what they should for initial ERP licenses or ERP subscriptions.
+Paying too much for ongoing costs is an even larger problem, especially with ERP subscription costs.
+There are ways to have all competitive ERP vendors significantly meet the same buyer-centric target license cost and terms—regardless of what ERP sales people say is possible (see our white paper on this topic).

-8. ERP contract terms are one sided and accepted by buyers
+8. ERP commercial terms are one sided in the extreme

-Statements from candidate implementers on service cost and their ‘market leading’ methods are largely irrelevant in ERP selection decisions.
-This is because implementers can never have any serious idea of costs for a particular prospect's implementation and methods among top-line implementers of similar ERP solutions are overall equal.
-What is relevant is the talent of the specific people proposed for your project, hourly costs of all implementer personnel, and proper contractual relationship control.
-For well-established ERP packages (which the short list should be comprised of) there are multiple options to find talented people, arrange reasonable rates, and fix contracts.
+Statements from candidate implementers on service cost and their ‘market leading’ methods are largely irrelevant in an ERP selection decision.
+This is because implementers can never legitimately have any true idea of costs for a particular prospect's implementation, and methods among implementers of similar ERP solutions are overall the same with only style and nomenclature differences.
+What is relevant is the talent and capacity of the specific people proposed for your project, hourly costs of implementer personnel, and proper contractual relationship control.
+For well-established ERP packages (which the short list should be comprised of) there are typically multiple options to find talented people, arrange reasonable rates, and fix contracts.

 What is a 'highly successful ERP project'?